 We left Raleigh just after 8:00am and arrived to lunch around 11:30am, with one leisurely stop along the way route.

-Hello, Sailor was a location we’d had our eyes on for a while and were very excited to visit.
+Hello, Sailor was a location we’d had our eyes on for a while and we were very excited to visit.
 It’s a photo-worthy Lake Norman waterfront restaurant in the town of Cornelius.
-It’s filled with mid-century modern vibes, terrazzo inspired touches and great cocktails.
+It’s filled with mid-century modern vibes, terrazzo-inspired touches, and great cocktails.
 The menu, needless to say, is also swoon-worthy.

 Note: Hello, Sailor is open Tuesday through Sunday (closed Mondays) from 11am until close, regularly after dinner.

 1:30-2:00pm: Drive to Carolina Raptor Center

 Birds are fascinating, aren’t they?
 The Carolina Raptor Center (CRC) is a research and rehabilitation center for birds including falcons, vultures, and eagles.
 It’s a great place to see these creatures up close.

 Though we don’t agree with caging animals, we do strongly believe in a safe place for those who wouldn’t survive in the wild due to injuries and illnesses.
 This is a safe haven for those creatures.

 For example, it was very clear some of the birds were missing one of two wings, as seen in the image below.
 (It seems to be a common effect of birds flying into city cables and getting electrocuted.)
 And in another area there was a timeline explaining a day in the life of humans at CRC, saving birds’ lives.
 It was fascinating and uplifting!

 Carolina Raptor Center is all outside so dress appropriately if it’s fall.
 (Or drizzling as it was when we visited.)
 And bring sunscreen and sunglasses if it’s summer!

 3:20-3:30pm: Drive down the Road to Historic Latta Plantation